 … A new era of divine consciousness is upon us.
 The world of humanity is going through a process of transformation.
 A new race is being developed.
 The thoughts of human brotherhood are permeating all regions.
 New ideals are stirring the depths of hearts and a new spirit of universal consciousness is being profoundly felt by all men.10

 Happy Ayyam-i-Ha and happy fasting, dear friends!
-I hope these next 25 days, and indeed, the new Baha’i year, will be a time of joy, spiritual awakening and renewal for you and all those around you.
+I hope these coming weeks, and indeed, the new Baha’i year, will be a time of joy, spiritual awakening and renewal for you and all those around you.

 - Abdu’l-Baha, Paris Talks [↩]